-Focus Funding Budget Grant limit Monsoonal N Vorth
+Focus Funding Budget Grant limit Monsoonal North

-period Projects (%) Funds (%)
+period - Projects (%) Funds (%)

-Cari ng for our Co ountry
+Cariı ng for our Co ountry

-Environmental stewardship 2008- \$50 m N/A 0 0
+Environmental stewardship 2008- \$50 r n N/A 0 (

 10 to 15-year agreements to improve the condition and extent of nationally-threatened ecological communities

 Carin g for our Co untry 2

-Target Area Grants 2013-14 \$36.6 m \$2.5 m 6.5 5.9
+Target Area Grants 2013-14 \$36.6 r n \$2.5 m 6.5 5.9

 Central Australian Connection

-Cape York
+• Cape York

-Kimberley
+• Kimberley

-Tasmania
+• Tasmania

-• south-west Western Australia
+south-west Western Australia

 urban waterways and coastal environments

-Innovation grants 2013-14 \$21.3 m \$1.5 m 8.2 6.5
+Innovation grants 2013-14 \$21.3 r n \$1.5 m 8.2 6.5

 • Improving sustainability of food production & fishing

 Reducing weed and pest impacts on agriculture

 Capacity building

-Reef Rescue 2013-14 \$61 m N/A 14.3 24.6
+Reef Rescue 2013-14 \$61 r n N/A 14.3 24.6

 Support land management practices to reduce sediment,

 nutrients and pesticides in runoff to the Great Barrier

-Reef 0010 1 #O/ 3 \$1.74 1 / 5
+Reef

-World Heritage grants 2013-14 \$36.1 m N/A 14.3 1.
-7
+World Heritage grants 2013-14 \$36.1 r n N/A 14.3 1.7

-3.4.2 Indigenous Protected Areas
+3.4.2 INDIGENOUS PROTECTED AREAS

-About one-third of Australia's National Reserve System is in Indigenous Protected Areas (IPAs) (Figure 30).
+About one-third of Australia's National Reserve System is in Indigenous Protected Areas (IPAs) (Figure 30)10.
 Traditional Owners can establish an IPA over land or sea that they have decided to manage for biodiversity and cultural resource conservation.
 Designation as IUCN Category VI (A Protected Area managed mainly for the sustainable use of natural ecosystems) enables Indigenous people to continue to derive livelihoods from hunting and harvesting.
 As part of Caring for our Country, the Australian Government budget to support the planning and consultation required to establish IPAs between 2008-2013 was \$50 m.
 Funding for management was provided through the Working on Country program (see below).
 Funding was also used to establish co-management arrangements over non-Indigenous protected areas.
-The program was extended in 2013, with a further \$78 m provided up until 2018, and again in October 2014, providing \$7.2 m 14 IPAs under the Job, Lands and Economy Program of the Indigenous Advancement Strategy (see below).
+The program was extended in 2013, with a further \$78 m provided up until 201811, and again in October 2014, providing \$7.2 m 14 IPAs under the Job, Lands and Economy Program of the Indigenous Advancement Strategy (see below)12.